Skip to main content

 It actively disrupts a second critical system ∞ the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 This axis governs your reproductive and metabolic health, regulating hormones like testosterone, estrogen, and progesterone.
 Understanding the antagonistic relationship between the HPA and HPG axes is fundamental to comprehending the full-body impact of a coercive wellness program.
 It explains how a source of psychological stress can manifest as tangible physical symptoms.

 When cortisol levels remain chronically elevated, they send a powerful inhibitory signal to the HPG axis.
 From a biological perspective, this is a survival mechanism.
-The body interprets a state of as an unsafe environment for reproduction and long-term metabolic investment.
+The body interprets a state of chronic stress as an unsafe environment for reproduction and long-term metabolic investment.

 It prioritizes immediate survival (the “fight or flight” response) at the expense of functions like building muscle, regulating menstrual cycles, and maintaining libido.
 This biological triage results in the suppression of gonadotropin-releasing hormone (GnRH) from the hypothalamus, which in turn reduces the pituitary’s release of luteinizing hormone (LH) and follicle-stimulating hormone (FSH).